malcolmhardie-software/SQLitePluginJavascript/README.md

 ### Building

-* Download the code and open the xcode project.
+* Download the code
-* Build the plugin
+* Install the SQLiteJSPlugin.bundle file

+(XCode is no longer used)

 ### Installing